Sara Sadíqova

 She was born as Bibisara Sadíqova on November 1, 1906 in Kazan, Russian Empire.
-She graduated from a famous school for girls and entered teachers' training college.
+She graduated from a famous school for girls and entered a teachers' training college.

 In 1921 Bibisara performed her first part in the musical charity performance Buydaq (The Bachelor).
-One of the college's teachers, Tatar composer Soltan Ğäbäşi, sent her to the Moscow Conservatory, where she studied from 1922–1928.
+One of the college's teachers, Tatar composer Soltan Ğäbäşi, sent her to the Moscow Conservatory, where she studied from 1922 to 1928.
 In 1934–1938 she worked at the Tatar Opera Studio within Moscow Conservatory.

 In 1930–1934 Sara Sadíqova worked in the troupe of the Tatar Academic Theater.
 She performed one of the first Tatar operas Eşçe (The Worker) in the 1930s.

 In 1942 Sara started to compose songs, creating the tango The Expectation on lyrics of A. Yerikeyev.
 Her favorite styles were the tango and foxtrot.
 She composed more than 400 popular songs as well as music for 30 plays.

 Sara Sadíqova died on 7 June 1986 and was buried at the Memorial Yaña-Tatar Bistäse (Novotatarskoye) cemetery.